owncloud-archive/documentation/developer_manual/app/tutorial/database_connectivity.rst

             try {
                 return $this->mapper->find($id, $userId);

-            // in order to be able to plug in different storage backends like files
+            // In order to be able to plug in different storage backends like files
             // for instance it is a good idea to turn storage related exceptions
             // into service related exceptions so controllers and service users
             // have to deal with only one type of exception